jlbradley1844/jlbradley1844.github.io/_drafts/virtues-intermediate-exercises.md

 It is more or less a given in study of virtues that being well read and exposing yourself to a lot of ideas are important.

+## "Teaching"

+Note the quotes.
+This is something that means something particular.
+It is used in the Baha'i Faith, and is frequently misunderstood.

+If you have a practice that you yourself find helpful, you pick up an implicit obligation to share this with others as soon as one is adept.
+"Teaching" is just
+that - sharing this knowledge with others who are interested, in a helpful way.
+This requires doing a number of things:

+* Know your techique well enough that you can be confident of your knowledge and can turthfully explain to others.

+* An ability to relate this to others so they find it agreeable and can adapt it for their needs.

+* A view toward teaching as a process of assisting others in their spiritual growth, in which you help others find the path, without becoming their sole source of truth, until they can learn independently.

+Unfortunately for the Baha'i Faith, in the Christian matrix in America, teaching is too easy to recast as evangelism under another name.
+This is not to be confused with salesmanship.
+Certainly, the ability to teach others requires developing a number of virtues.
+This is far removed from evangelism, which all too often relies on loudly proclaiming a one-size-fits-all messages to everyone, willing or not, and then regarding ones duty as done the minute the message is discharged.

 ## Personal Growth through Life Stages

 On a larger scale, it is necessary to thing of personal growth as